 It's important to think long-term, says O'Leary, and not just into the first few years of retirement.
 Women need to create a plan extending well into their later years.

 O'Leary has two suggestions for long-term saving and investing.
 The first is married women should take an active role in their family's finances, and insist on meeting with the family financial advisor at least annually.

-"I suggest clients think about how they are going to fund their healthcare costs, especially a long-term care event," says O'Leary.
-"There are really just a few options, and it's important to consider the pros and cons of each of them."
+"I suggest clients think about how they are going to fund their health care costs and consider the pros and cons of each option," she adds.

 Between personal savings, spending down assets, depending on family, or relying on insurance and Medicare, the right option isn't always obvious.
-This is where speaking with a wealth planning professional really becomes a critical step.
+This is where speaking with a financial advisor becomes a critical step.

-One additional way to prepare for the future costs of long-term care is to save in a Health Spending Account (HSA) plan — an individual savings account associated with a high-deductible health insurance plan.
+One additional way to prepare for the future costs of long-term care is to save in a Health Savings Account (HSA) plan—an individual savings account associated with a high-deductible health insurance plan.

-"A Health Spending Account is a great way to accumulate and save for healthcare in retirement.
-It has a triple tax benefit: You contribute with pre-tax dollars which reduces your current income, it grows tax deferred, and when used for qualified healthcare expenses, it is tax free."
-Adds O'Leary, "If you can afford to cash flow your current healthcare expenses and let your HSA contributions accumulate and grow, it provides a great way to fund healthcare in retirement."
+"An HSA is a great way to accumulate and save for health care in retirement.
+It has a triple tax benefit: you contribute with pre-tax dollars, which reduces your current income; it grows tax deferred, and when used for qualified health care expenses, it is tax-free." explains O'Leary.

 When it comes to their future finances, will women eventually save as much as men?
 "That's a tough one," says O'Leary.
 "The hope is the gap will continue to narrow, but until there is gender parity across many factors (pay, promotions, caregiving support), there will likely continue to be a gap."

 In the end, it will come down to planning—planning for the extra years as well as the related expenses women tend to have in retirement.